Madhogarh, Haryana: History

-Madhogarh faced water scarcity since 1978, in 2017 BJP government ensured water supply in the canal after a gap of 29 years.
+Madhogarh has faced water scarcity since 1978.
+In 2017, the BJP government ensured water supply in the canal after a gap of 29 years.

 Future development

 The Government of Haryana has plans to develop an integrated tourist resort incorporating the Madhogarh Fort.
 In January 2018, Indian Railway prepared a proposal to develop an 8.8 hectare railway heritage theme park adjacent to the Rewari Railway Heritage Museum.
 It will be built in collaboration with the Government of Haryana and India's Ministry of Tourism on similar concept as Devon Railway Centre in UK, Edaville Railroad Theme Park in USA and Ferrymead Heritage Park in New Zealand.
 Railway has requested Haryana Government to include this heritage museum in the state subsidised "Swadesh Darshan scheme" under the under-development Madhogarh-Mahendragarh-Narnaul-Rewari heritage circuit of the Tourism Ministry being implemented at the cost of INR1.47 billion (INR147 crore or US$23 million).